Winton Formation

 In some areas, the Winton Formation is over 400 metres thick.
 To bring with them such a huge amount of sediment, the rivers that flowed across these plains must have been comparable in size to the present-day Amazon or Mississippi rivers.
 As more and more sediment was brought in, the margins of the inland sea slowly contracted.
 By around 95 million years ago, the deposition was complete and the inland sea would never be seen again.

 By virtue of its age and the environmental conditions under which the rocks it consists of were deposited, the Winton Formation represents one of the richest sources of dinosaur fossils anywhere in Australia.

-Fauna
+Fossil content

 A fossil footprint-(ichnite), Wintonopus, found with two other dinosaur genera footprints at the Lark Quarry in Australia, c.f.
 Tyrannosauropus and Skartopus, have been found in the Winton Formation.